How to Make a Wrist Splint for Carpal Tunnel

 Immobilization

-Wrist splints or braces are designed to keep the wrist in a neutral position, which means it’s not bent or extended.
+Wrist splints or braces are designed to keep the wrist in a neutral position, meaning it’s neither bent nor extended.
 This immobilization minimizes movement of the wrist joint during activities, especially during sleep, when many people unknowingly flex or extend their wrists.
 By preventing these movements, splints reduce the compression and irritation of the median nerve that occurs when the wrist is in awkward positions, which is a common cause of CTS symptoms.

 Reduction of Pressure

 In CTS, the median nerve becomes compressed or pinched within the carpal tunnel—a narrow passage in the wrist formed by the bones and ligaments.
-By keeping the wrist in a neutral position, splints help reduce the pressure on the median nerve, alleviating symptoms like pain, tingling, and numbness in the hand and fingers.
+By keeping the wrist in a neutral position, splints help reduce pressure on the median nerve, thereby alleviating symptoms such as pain, tingling, and numbness in the hand and fingers.

 Pain Relief